Etiquette & advice

 This short post lets everyone know that you have received their messages and that you appreciate them.

-This is good to send since it kind of shifts the focus off the death and lets them know that she would be pleased to see everyone unifying and being supportive.
+This is good to send since it kind of shifts the focus off the death and lets everyone know that your mom would be pleased to see everyone unifying and being supportive.

 This simple post is good since it lets your friends and family know that their wishes have been well received and that you hope their kindness will be rewarded with blessings.